 Based on AUC and half-life, multiple-dose pharmacokinetic profiles of norethindrone and ethinyl estradiol following administration of tablets containing 2.5 mg of norethindrone acetate and 50 mcg of ethinyl estradiol were similar with and without coadministration of gabapentin (400 mg three times a day; N=13).
-The C ${max}$ of norethindrone was 13% higher when it was coadministered with gabapentin; this interaction is not expected to be of clinical importance.
+The C{max} of norethindrone was 13% higher when it was coadministered with gabapentin; this interaction is not expected to be of clinical importance.

-Antacid (Maalox $^{\mathbb{R}}$) (aluminum hydroxide, magnesium hydroxide)
+Antacid (Maalox[®]) (aluminum hydroxide, magnesium hydroxide)

-Antacid (Maalox [®]) containing magnesium and aluminum hydroxides reduced the mean bioavailability of gabapentin (N=16) by about 20%.
+Antacid (Maalox $^{\otimes}$) containing magnesium and aluminum hydroxides reduced the mean bioavailability of gabapentin (N=16) by about 20%.
 This decrease in bioavailability was about 10% when gabapentin was administered 2 hours after Maalox.
+It is recommended that gabapentin be taken at least 2 hours following Maalox administration.